milonmaze/privacy-terms-observatory/www.researchgate.net/community-guidelines.md

 www.researchgate.net
 Verifying you are human.
-This may take a few seconds.
+This may take a few seconds. www.researchgate.net needs to review the security of your connection before proceeding.
-Verification is taking longer than expected.
-Check your Internet connection and refresh the page if the issue persists.
-Ray ID: 89f03bfe1ad37af8
+Ray ID: 8ad72050ce0096c5
 Performance & security by Cloudflare